MicrosoftDocs/sdk-api/sdk-api-src/content/wingdi/ns-wingdi-displayconfig_path_info.md

 #### DISPLAYCONFIG_PATH_SUPPORT_VIRTUAL_MODE

-Set by <a href="/windows/desktop/api/winuser/nf-winuser-querydisplayconfig">QueryDisplayConfig</a> to indicate that the path supports the virtual mode.
+Set by <a href="/windows/desktop/api/winuser/nf-winuser-querydisplayconfig">QueryDisplayConfig</a> to indicate that the path supports the virtual mode (<-- this needs a reference link, or more explanation.
+Is this a reference to https://docs.microsoft.com/en-us/windows-hardware/drivers/display/gpu-virtual-memory-in-wddm-2-0, for example?).
 Supported starting in Windows 10.

 ## -see-also